thosgood/this-weeks-finds/markdown/week19.md

 construct 4d TQFTs copying tricks that worked in 3d.
 Some papers along these lines that I have mentioned before are:

-> A categorical construction of 4d topological quantum field theories, by Louis Crane and David Yetter, preprint available as [`hep-th/9301062`](http://xxx.lanl.gov/abs/hep-th/9301062) in latex.
+> "A categorical construction of 4d topological quantum field theories", by Louis Crane and David Yetter, preprint available as [`hep-th/9301062`](http://xxx.lanl.gov/abs/hep-th/9301062) in latex.
 (Week 2)

-> Surgical invariants of four-manifolds, by Boguslaw Broda, preprint available as [`hep-th/9302092`](http://xxx.lanl.gov/abs/hep-th/9302092).
+> "Surgical invariants of four-manifolds", by Boguslaw Broda, preprint available as [`hep-th/9302092`](http://xxx.lanl.gov/abs/hep-th/9302092).
 (Weeks 9 and 10)